cbolz/summit-fy19/ansible-and-cloudforms-better-together/lab/index.md

 1. If you specified the dialog elements like described before, your form should look like this and all the provided default values can be accepted.

+TODO: # avaleror: Maybe showing that this info can be hidden could be interesting ??
+I´ve seen that later you show this, but I still think that commenting here as an intro could be handy.

     ![provision virtual machines details](../../common/img/provision-vm-details.png)

 1. Click on ***Submit***